-- 1. The requester (typically a broker) sends an RfQ request to start a Negotiation Event. - 2.
-The targeted respondents (market makers) are informed about the start of the Negotiation Event with the details about the RfQ. - 3.
+- The requester (typically a broker) sends an RfQ request to start a Negotiation Event with one of the following types of workflow: Regular, Working Delta, Basis Trade, Delta Exchange, VolaRefOnly. - 2.
+The targeted respondents (market makers) are informed about the start of the Negotiation Event with the details about the RfQ that includes the workflow type. - 3.
 The respondents provide quotes and the requester receives information about each quote. - 4.
-Based on the quotes received, the requester can decide to target specific quotes by sending an order that results into a deal.
+Based on the quotes received, the requester can decide to target specific quotes by sending an order (HitQuote) that results into a deal.